 - Loose, stretchy pants can accommodate a catheter if needed during recovery.

 - Hospital gowns don't offer modesty protection and hall-walking is encouraged during recovery.

 - Women may want to consider a special bra.

-- Post surgery bras can be helpful, especially for women who usually need substantial support.
-Keep in mind that raising your arms overhead may not be permitted or comfortable so consider investing in a special bra with front or shoulder velcro tabs or hooks.
+- Post-surgery bras can be helpful, especially for women who usually need substantial support.
+Keep in mind that raising your arms overhead may not be permitted or comfortable.
+Consider investing in a special bra with front or shoulder Velcro tabs or hooks.

 - Something loose and comfortable to wear when it’s time to go home.

 Christine's Journey: Mitral Valve Surgery